Neuroferritinopathy

 This disorder is autosomal dominant and is caused by mutations in the gene encoding the light chain subunit of the ferritin protein.
 Wild type ferritin functions as a buffer for iron, sequestering it and controlling its release.
 Thus, mutations in the light chain of ferritin result in the accumulation of iron in the brain which can be imaged using MRI.
 Currently, neuroferritinopathy is the only neurodegenerative disease with an iron accumulation in the brain classified as an autosomal dominant syndrome.

 Treatment of neuroferritinopathy is focused on managing symptoms associated with chorea and dystonia using standard medications for each.
 The disorder is progressive and symptoms become worse with age.
 Fewer than 100 cases of neuroferritinopathy have been reported since its identification in 2001.
-Its incidence has been largely localized to Northeast England suggesting a founder effect.
+Its incidence has been largely localized to Northwest England, significantly in the Cumbria region suggesting a founder effect.
 Due to its genetic nature, current research is focused on therapeutic management of the symptoms caused by the disorder.